mialkin/docs/dotnet/identity managment/authorization.md

 ## Simple authorization

-Authorization in ASP.NET Core is controlled with `AuthorizeAttribute` attribute and its various parameters.
+Authorization in ASP.NET Core is controlled with `AuthorizeAttribute` class and its various parameters.
 In its most basic form, applying the `[Authorize]` attribute to a controller or action limits access to that component to the authenticated users.

 You can also use the `AllowAnonymous` attribute to allow access by non-authenticated users to individual actions.